– Are there puppies available for adoption?

 For the first eight weeks of their lives, Labradoodle puppies get plenty of time in our home to interact and socialize with children, adults, and other dogs.
 This helps them develop into well-rounded and friendly adult dogs.
 Our Labradoodle puppies are exposed to a wide range of sounds, smells, and textures from a young age.

-is challenging; it requires tremendous time and effort.
-Parents look for ways to help their children with calm behaviour to improve their self-care, social and communication skills.
+It is challenging; it requires tremendous time and effort.
+Parents look for ways to help their children with calm behaviours to improve their self-care, social and communication skills.

 Scientists now believe that Autism and other Autistic Spectrum Disorders can happen without notice to the brain structure.
 Genetics and other factors usually play a big part; autistic behaviours result from the Brain at birth.